Chart Color Schemes

 The level of general health in Bentley - Wilson - St James is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Bentley-Wilson-St James shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, older, at-risk cohorts have higher rates of these conditions.
-Approximately 49% (~11,717 people) have private health cover, lower than Greater Perth's 52.2%.
+Bentley-Wilson-St James demonstrates a lower prevalence of common health conditions among its general population compared to national averages.
+However, it has higher rates among older, at-risk cohorts.
+Approximately 49% (~11,717 people) have private health cover, which is relatively low compared to Greater Perth's 52.2% and the national average of 55.3%.

 Frequently Asked Questions - Health